Chart Color Schemes

 Educational attainment in Belmont - Ascot - Redcliffe aligns closely with national averages, showing typical qualification patterns and performance metrics

-In Belmont-Ascot-Redcliffe, 28.5% of residents aged 15+ have university degrees, compared to 36.6% in the SA3 area.
-This indicates potential for educational development and skills enhancement.
-Bachelor degrees are most common at 19.7%, followed by postgraduate qualifications (6.4%) and graduate diplomas (2.4%).
-Vocational credentials are also prevalent, with 35.5% of residents aged 15+ holding such qualifications - advanced diplomas at 11.9% and certificates at 23.6%.
+In the Belmont-Ascot-Redcliffe region, 28.5% of residents aged 15 and above hold university degrees, compared to 36.6% in the SA3 area.
+This indicates potential for educational development and skill enhancement.
+Bachelor degrees are the most common (19.7%), followed by postgraduate qualifications (6.4%) and graduate diplomas (2.4%).
+Vocational credentials are also prominent, with 35.5% of residents aged 15 and above holding such qualifications, including advanced diplomas (11.9%) and certificates (23.6%).

-Educational participation is high, with 28.9% of residents currently enrolled in formal education: 8.8% in primary, 6.4% in secondary, and 6.3% pursuing tertiary education.
-The region's five schools have a combined enrolment of 1,691 students.
-Belmont-Ascot-Redcliffe demonstrates typical Australian school conditions (ICSEA: 1011) with balanced educational opportunities, comprising three primary and two secondary schools serving distinct age groups.
-Note that for schools showing 'n/a' in enrolments, please refer to the parent campus.
+Educational participation is high, with 28.9% of residents currently enrolled in formal education.
+This includes 8.8% in primary education, 6.4% in secondary education, and 6.3% pursuing tertiary education.
+The region's five schools have a combined enrollment of 1,691 students as of the latest data available (20XX), with typical Australian school conditions (ICSEA: 1011) and balanced educational opportunities.
+Education provision is balanced, with three primary schools and two secondary schools serving distinct age groups.
+Note: where schools show 'n/a' for enrolments, please refer to the parent campus.

 Frequently Asked Questions - Education